ja-klaudiusz/TurboCoolStack/README.md

 }
 ```

-### 🚨 Issue: `ui` reference error

-**Problem**: After the initial installation, you might encounter issues related to references the `ui` workspace, typically after running `yarn dev` or `yarn build`.
-This problem manifests as errors in resolving dependencies from the **packages/ui**.

-**Likely Cause**: This issue is particularly noticed on Windows systems and seems to stem from how the dependencies and workspaces are initially built and linked together.

-**Quick Fix**:

-1. If you run into this problem, a simple command can usually resolve these reference issues.
-In your terminal, at root of the project, execute the following command:

-`yarn workspace ui build`

-**Additional Context**: It's important to note that this issue tends to occur only at the beginning.
-After successfully building the workspace once, the `ui` reference should thereafter be available both during development mode and the build process.
-This quirk seems to be more of an environmental hiccup rather than a persistent problem, and it's observed less frequently on macOS.
-Additionally, it's worth mentioning that this issue has not been noted when using Node version 18 and Yarn version 4.
-Aligning with these versions could prevent this problem.

 ## 📄 License

 This project is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT) and is available for free.